apehex/web3-evasion-techniques/samples/obfuscation/README.md

 # Obfuscation Techniques

-Make the malicious portions of the code hard to find / understand.
+Obfuscation is the process of making (malicious) code hard to find and understand.